aifimmunology/MOCHA/README.md

 # <a name="example-main"></a> Tutorials
 ## <a name="example1"></a> Tutorial-1: Peak-calling on Entire Cell Populations

 This tutorial demonstrates how to call peaks for a given cell population.
+This process assumes pooling cells across samples/subjects to call peaks for all cells in a given cell population.

 ### Load Library